BasemSuleiman/2023_Anomaly_Detection_IoT/README.md

 Our previous work "FedGroup: A Federated Learning Approach for Anomaly Detection in IoT Environments".
 The paper has been accepted and presented at the EAI MobiQuitous 2022, where you can find the paper, source code in the folder "2022"

 ### Original Data
-Our dataset was obtained from the UNSW IoT analytics team, which we cited properly in the paper.
+Our dataset was obtained from the UNSW IoT analytics team, and we cited the data properly in the paper.
-Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.
+Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html.
+Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.

 Cite the data: Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
 ACM SOSR, San Jose, CA, USA, Apr, 2019.
 DOI: 10.1145/3314148.3314352